TeyimPila/pizzazzip-api/README.md

  - Users
  - Addresses
  - Orders
- - Order Items (Notice from the diagram that this entity has a self one to many relationship.
+ - Order Items (Notice from the diagram that this entity has a self, one-to-many relationship.
 This represents a Pizza and its toppings)

  The attributes of these entities and relationships to each other can be seen in the following entity relationship diagram (ERD)